Manuscripts should be submitted only in electronic version, preferably in Word format as an

 “Works Cited” (Bibliographie) at the end with complete references:

-- Journal article: Last name, first name.
+- [For Journal article] Last name, first name.
 Year.
-“Title,” Journal Title Volume (Issue Number): inclusive page numbers.
+“Title,” Journal Title in italics Volume (Issue Number): inclusive page numbers.
 Nom, Prénom.
 Année. : «Titre».
 Nom de la revue en italiques volume (numéro): 1ère page–dernière page.
 Ex. in English Smith, John, 2023.
 “Husserl’s Phenomenology of Game,” Études phénoménologiques/ Phenomenological Studies 8 (16): 25-38.
 Ex. en français Dupont, Jean, 2018. :«La phénoménologie du climat». Études phénoménologiques / Phenomenological Studies 3 (5) : 148-169.
 If there are several works by the same author, they should be listed in chronological order.

 - Several works by the same author published in the same year are listed as follows: Smith, John Paul.
 2002a.
 Title 1.
 Smith, John Paul.
 2002b.
 Title 2.
 Etc.